PierreLescanne/CanonicalExpression/README.md

 3. MainCanonicalExpression.hs contains utilities for building programs running in background

 This repository contains three files of data computed with those programs
-1. RatioIntuitionisticVsTautology.txt
+1. RatioIntuitionisticVsTautology.txt (ratio of cheap intuitinistic theorems vs cclassical theorems)
-2. RatioSimple.txt the ratio of simple intuitionistic theorems over all the cancnical expressions
+2. RatioSimple.txt (ratio of simple intuitionistic theorems over all the canonical expressions)
-3. RatioNotNonCLassSimpl.txt: the ratio of simpl intuitionistc theorms over non classicla not simple tautologies
+3. RatioNotNonCLassSimpl.txt (ratio of simple intuitionistc theorms over non simple antilogies, the evaluation of Genitrini et al.)